holguinj/puppet-docs/source/puppet/3/reference/ssl_move_me.markdown

 Once the foundation of CA trust is established, participants can send certificate signing requests (CSRs) to the CA. The process depends on the CA; it might involve a ream of paperwork, or an email and a phone call, or an HTTP request to some automated system.

-A CSR is a specially formatted cryptographic document that contains the applicant's public key and any metadata that the applicant wants to have in their certificate.
+A CSR is a specially formatted cryptographic document that contains the applicant's public key and any metadata (name, etc.) that the applicant wants to have in their certificate.
 (In terms of content, it's just a certificate minus the CA signature.)

 The CA can double-check this metadata, verify that the key pair belongs to the applicant, and perform any background checks it considers necessary.
 It will then choose whether or not to sign the request with its private key.

 Signing the request will create a new certificate for the participant that requested it.
-That participant will then have to retrieve the certificate from the CA. (Again, the process may vary depending on the CA's preferences.)
+That participant will then have to retrieve the certificate from the CA. (The process for doing so will vary depending on the CA's preferences.)
 Once the participant has it, they can present the certificate to other participants and use their private key to prove themselves as the certificate's rightful owner.
 Other participants can use the CA's signature to prove that the metadata in the certificate was vetted by that CA.

 ### Certificate Revocation Lists